 - For Reaper to find the Spatial Mic Converter plugin, it needs to be in the VST3 search path.
 You may define your own search path, or use one already defined in Reaper preferences.
 Check out the numerous posts on the Reaper forum, or take a look at section 1.15 Enabling VST Plug-ins in the Reaper User Guide.

 - Spatial Mic Control app is stand-alone and does not come with an installer.
-Simply move this application to a place on your computer for storage and run the application to take control of Spatial Mic.
+Simply move this application to a place on your computer for storage and run the application to take control of Spatial Mic USB.

 - Once audio is encoded with the Spatial Mic Converter plugin, we need a way to decode the audio for playback.
-There are many ways and options availabe for this step, however a simple way to get started is to download the FB360 Converter plugin, available as a free download.
-Once you download FB360 Spatial Audio Workstation, run the installer.
+There are many ways and options available for this step, however a simple way to get started is to download the free Open-Source IEM Plug-in Suite and use the BinauralDecode plugin.

 * Driver note: USB drivers are not provided for Spatial Mic.
-For Mac OSX, Spatial Mic works out-of-the-box with built-in core audio drivers.
+For macOS, Spatial Mic works out-of-the-box with built-in core audio drivers.
 For Windows 10, we recommend using ASIO4ALL when recording audio in a DAW.
-Please see the Spatial Mic User Manual for more information on setting up ASIO4ALL.
+Please see the Spatial Mic USB User Manual for more information on setting up ASIO4ALL.